Hoke One One Bondi B

 That established, it's probably going to be my racing flat from 5k and up, whether at the end of a triathlon or in a straight-up footrace.
 This, because I'm 54 years old, 165 pounds, and suffer from intermittent Mad Calf Disease.
 Running in anything lighter or denser is, for me, high-risk, low-reward.

-The Bondi B (yes, "Bondi" is named after Bondi Beach, so the correct pronunciation is bond-eye) appears a neural shoe in its construction.
+The Bondi B (yes, "Bondi" is named after Bondi Beach, so the correct pronunciation is bond-eye) appears a neutral shoe in its construction.
 There is no high-density foam on the insole's medial side, no post, no plate, no wave.
 But, like its heavier sister shoe the Mafate, it's straight-lasted, with ample support for an orthotic (which would sit squarely on a board-lasted platform), or you can leave the sock liner in and run in it as its designers intended.

 The upper is made of softer, more compliant material than the trail-designed Mafate, but, understand this is not a triathlon shoe per se.
 There are no ingenious lace-locking mechanisms such as those in shoes made by Zoot.
 If you want a quick transition into this shoe, you must resort to an aftermarket solution.